dsa-ou/algoesup/src/docs/writing.md

 to refer simultaneously to a single author or multiple authors.

 !!! note
-    You may wish to keep this guide open while going through one of the copies of our example essays in your Deepnote or Colab account.
+    You may wish to keep this guide open while going through your copy of our template.

 ## Problem
 It's worth spending time on choosing an appropriate problem before putting effort into an essay about it.